plone/plone.portlets/plone/portlets/README.txt

 later.

 Let's assign some portlets in the context of the root folder.
-Assignment is done via an ILocalPortletAssignmentManager.
-This is a multi-adapter from ILocalPortletAssignable and IPortletManager, to distinguish the context and the column.
+Assignment is done by adapting an ILocalPortletAssignable and the IPortletManager representing a column to IPortletAssignmentMapping.
 ILocalPortletAssignable in turn is a marker interface that informs us that we can annotate the content object with the portlet assignments.

 First, we get the portlet managers for the left and right columns.